 To Avoid Becoming the Victim of a Crime:

 - Travel together: Many towns and cities offer running clubs that you can join to meet up with other enthusiasts on a regular basis.
-In fact, some running shoe stores organize these groups, and the group will meet up at the shoe store as the planned meeting point each week.
+In fact, some running shoe stores organize these groups.
+These groups will meet up at the shoe store as the planned meeting point each week.
 By running with others, you significantly reduce your chances of becoming the target of a crime.
 And even if you injure yourself, running with a partner or group allows the other person to seek help.

 - Choose your route wisely: Even if you’re traveling in a group, carefully plan the route you will run.
 Running in populated, well-lit areas are your best bets (as opposed to dark trails in isolated, wooded locations).